 I believe the fact that the same idea keeps inspiring and urging you forward is a big hint and one you shouldn’t ignore!

 Ideas usually come to you for a reason.
-Imagine that you have been chosen to be the one to take your idea into action.
-Probably you have the skills (technical capacity, natural ability and aptitude), experience (training, work experience or hobby interests) and personality (creativity, tenacity, patience and resilience), that are needed to make business ideas happen.
+Imagine that you have been chosen to be the one to put your idea into action.
+Probably you have the skills (technical capacity, natural ability and aptitude), experience (training, work experience or hobby interests) and personality (creativity, tenacity, patience and resilience) needed to make your business idea happen.

 Is there an idea in your mind that you just can’t forget or walk away from?
 Is there a business idea that makes you too excited to sleep, or is the first thing on your mind every morning?
 How would your world look if you put it into action?

 I don’t think a radical and amazing idea will come to you while you’re sitting in your comfort zone, but it might, and if it does, the danger is that you will be tempted to push it aside and keep watching DSTV.
-In contrast, it might not be smart to chase a radical idea and step right out of the box to make it happen, just because you suddenly thought of it.
+In contrast, it might not be smart to invest money in a new idea just because you suddenly thought of it.
 Having a good business idea will test our commitment because if we believe in the idea we need to take action to clarify the idea further.

 You need to think like a scientist who is testing his or her theory.
 You wouldn’t want to sink all your resources into creating the newest cure for malaria and be told by your friends that “it works” when they were really just being nice to you because they couldn’t tell you that your medicine didn’t cure anything.
 No. You would want to see tests, factual responses and results before you invested too much.

-Every idea should be tested – validated – by real people.
+Good ideas should be tested – clarified – with real people.
 Yes, that means conversations with real people.
-You need to find people who might be similar to those who would be interested in the product or service you would be offering.
-Real people are more likely to tell you what they really think than your mama, papa, if you get what I mean.
+You need to find people who might be similar to those who would be interested in the product or service you would be offering – people who are more likely to tell you what they really think than your mama or papa, if you get what I mean.
 Real people will ask questions and have queries that help you to clarify whether the idea is feasible, or not.

-However, some ideas are not random.
+In conclusion, some ideas are not random.
 There are some ideas that keep you awake in the evening, or catch you while you daydream.
 If I hadn’t acted upon my waking thoughts that and several other rainy mornings, I wouldn’t be writing these words today.